** single-gpage.php **

 NICE advise assessment by specialist within 24 hours

-IMPORTANT UPDATE JUNE 2022 Centralisation of stroke services across Coventry and Warwickshire.
+Centralised stroke services across Coventry and Warwickshire.

-If the symptoms then resolve, for example in the emergency department, the patient will be sent home and referred to the TIA clinic at UHCW.
+If the symptoms then resolve, for example in the emergency department, the patient will be sent home and referred to the TIA clinic at UHCW

-If the symptoms have resolved by the time the ambulance service sees them, then they will not be taken to hospital unless clinically indicated.
+If the symptoms have resolved by the time the ambulance service sees them, then they will not be taken to hospital unless clinically indicated

-There will of course be patients who self-present at their local Emergency Department after having a TIA whose symptoms have resolved, these patients will have their TIA referral made by the local hospital.
+There will of course be patients who self-present at their local Emergency Department after having a TIA whose symptoms have resolved, these patients will have their TIA referral made by the local hospital

 NICE Guidance 2019